5 Biggest Hurdles When Starting Out In Conservation Photography (And How To Overcome Them)

 So these are the five hurdles that I see pop up so often, and I hope that by really acknowledging them and also by looking at some strategies to leap them, that you feel like if you're struggling with one of these things, you've got that path forward to regain momentum and really just get trucking on your conservation photography forward.

 Now I have listed these five hurdles out in the show notes.
 So if you want to spend a little bit more time thinking about them and reviewing them, you can head over the show notes and see them there.
 And you can do that either in your mobile device.
-Or you can go to Jamie h dot com.
+Or you can go to JaymiH.com/2.
 It's J A Y M I H dot com forward slash to just the number two for this episode, and meanwhile, I will talk to you next week

 Before we wrap up, I'd love to ask you to do one quick thing.
 Subscribe to this podcast see as a subscriber.
 You'll not only know when each week's episode goes live, but you'll also get insider goodies like bonus episodes.
-You might miss thumb unless you're subscribed and I don't want you to miss out on a thing, so please tap that subscribe button and I'll talk to you next week.
+You might miss them unless you're subscribed and I don't want you to miss out on a thing, so please tap that subscribe button and I'll talk to you next week.